AIRI-Institute/LiTraj/README.md

-This repository contains links to datasets for benchmarking machine learning models for predicting Li-ion migration, as described in our [paper](), along with Python utilities for handling the datasets.
+This repository contains links to datasets for benchmarking machine learning models for predicting Li-ion migration, as described in our paper "Benchmarking machine learning models for predicting lithium ion migration", along with Python utilities for handling the datasets.

 ## Contents